 This is a great quick lunch or dinner.
 Just double the spinach, and add more tomatoes.
 You might want to increase the dressing recipe too (I like less dressing than most people).

 After a rather chilly spring, summer is suddenly here in full force.
 It’s hot, it’s sticky and I do not want to stand over a hot stove for one second longer than I have to.
-It’s time for salads, pasta, and meals that require as little cooking time as possible.
+That means it’s time for salads, pasta, eggs, and other quick meals that require as little cooking time as possible.
 So, with that in mind, today’s dish is a simple, but delicious summer pasta with green olives and feta cheese.

-I ate it hot, because I was hungry and didn’t want to wait for it to cool, but I suspect it would work just as well as a cold pasta salad.
-It would probably be great for a picnic, as it’s easy to make and since there’s no mayonnaise it will travel well to a park or the beach.
+I ate my pasta hot, because I was hungry and didn’t want to wait for it to cool, but I suspect it would work just as well as a cold pasta salad.
+It would probably be great for a picnic.
+Since there’s no mayonnaise it will travel well to a park or the beach.

 An easy summer pasta meal with olives and feta cheese.
 This will work well hot off the stove or cooled off as a pasta salad.